joshualande/joshualande.github.io/_drafts/2014-02-07-learn-sql-simple-examples.md

 ---
 layout: post
-title: Learn SQL With Simple Examples
+title: An Introduction to SQL For Data Scientists
 comments: true
 ---

-In this series of posts, I will
+In a series of posts, I will provide a broad overview of the key topics in using SQL databases for.

 I will go over many of the benefits of relational databases like [SQL](http://en.wikipedia.org/wiki/SQL) and describe the ways in which they are better than other programming languages